-Secondly, middle management need to understand how Six Sigma will help them do their jobs and make improvements in their individual departments and teams.
-They also need to understand how the transition will happen, and what their teams will look like once Six Sigma is up and running in the company.
+Secondly, middle management needs to understand how Six Sigma will help them do their jobs and improve their individual departments and teams.
+They also need to understand how the transition will happen and what their teams will look like once Six Sigma is up and running in the company.

 Successful Six Sigma implementations have consistent themes.
 Their vision, strategy, and metrics all feed into each other.
 On the other hand, unsuccessful deployments are often inconsistent.
 Their strategy doesn’t further their vision.
 Or their metrics fail to measure whether they’re reaching their goals.